 Learn about George Inness with Adrienne Baxter Bell, Professor of Art History at Marymount Manhattan College and author of several books and articles on Inness.

 A gift of Frank and Katherine Martucci, the George Inness gallery opened on November 18th, 2001.

-George Inness: Visionary Landscapes is made possible with generous support from the Lyn and Glenn Reiter Endowed Special Exhibition Fund, The Mr. and Mrs. Raymond Horowitz 19th and 20th Century Fund for American Art, the Susan V. Bershad Charitable Fund, Cynthia Corhan-Aitken and Murray Aitken, Patti and Jimmy Elliott, Tracy Higgins and James Leitner, Toni LeQuire-Schott and Newton B. Schott, Jr., Christine James and Nick DeToustain, Robert L. Tortoriello, Margo and Frank Walter, and Joan and Donald Zief.
+George Inness: Visionary Landscapes is made possible with generous support from the Lyn and Glenn Reiter Endowed Special Exhibition Fund, The Mr. and Mrs. Raymond Horowitz 19th and 20th Century Fund for American Art, the Susan V. Bershad Charitable Fund, Lisa and Joseph Amato, Cynthia Corhan-Aitken and Murray Aitken, Patti and Jimmy Elliott, Tracy Higgins and James Leitner, Toni LeQuire-Schott and Newton B. Schott, Jr., Christine James and Nick DeToustain, Robert L. Tortoriello, Margo and Frank Walter, and Joan and Donald Zief.

 All Museum programs are made possible, in part, by the New Jersey State Council on the Arts, a Partner Agency of the National Endowment for the Arts, Carol and Terry Wall/The Vance Wall Foundation, the Geraldine R. Dodge Foundation, and Museum members.